julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 This post gathers the **core plants of Balkan folk magic** as documented in ethnographic records, village traditions, and regional herbal lore across Serbia, Romania, Bulgaria, Croatia, North Macedonia, and surrounding areas.

 No modern inventions.
-No generic correspondences.
 Only what was actually used.

 ---